 My mother, in particular, was furious that a national sports team could use a racial slur as its brand, namely, the Washington Redskins.

-That anger has persisted for years, and she’s believed the team is cursed for its refusal to comply with requests for a name change, a sentiment I grew up sharing.
+That anger has persisted for years, and she wholeheartedly believes that the team is cursed for its refusal to comply with requests for a name change, a sentiment I grew up sharing.

-I hate the Redskins team, not for any choice in players or because of the coach, but based solely on the fact that the brand itself is dripping in racial disregard for indigenous people — a common target.
+I hate the Redskins team, not for any choice in players or because of any coach, but based solely on the fact that the brand itself is dripping in racial disregard for indigenous people — a common target.

 A small Native populous allows White Americans to somehow feel they have the final say on what the identity of any and all minorities should be.

 While the calls for the Washington Redskins to change their offensive name and mascot have been in and out of the spotlight for years, the issue was resurfaced by D.C.
 Mayor Vincent C. Gray last month, though he now seems to be backpedaling.